 Course objectives The main goal of the course is to familiarize students with communication science as an interdisciplinary and integrative knowledge of its postulates in order to solve and improve their own communication, while the specific aims of the course are the acquisition of communication skills at interpersonal, social and media level, with the acquisition of knowledge of the correct relationship and use of verbal and nonverbal communication.
-Communication and relationship between veterinarians and patient owners, as well as other public (especially media), are extremely important and have a number of effects on treatment outcomes as well as satisfaction with treatment, compatibility, clinical outcome and quality of life, patient safety, teamwork, cultural sensitivity and reduced profession in public.
-Learning outcomes Students will be familiar with the anthropological, communicational and psychological approach to multiple levels o communication.
+Communication and relationship between veterinarians and patient owners, as well as other public (especially media), are extremely important and have a number of effects on treatment outcomes as well as satisfaction with treatment, compatibility, clinical outcome and quality of life, patient safety, teamwork, cultural sensitivity and reduced the number of complaints about the veterinarians work, and equally affect the presentation of a real image of the profession in public.
+Learning outcomes Students will be familiar with the anthropological, communicational and psychological approach to multiple levels of communication.
 In particular, they will be able to properly use verbal communication and learn to properly evaluate and interpret nonverbal communication in different social and cultural environments, with particular emphasis on the relationship between the veterinarian and the client's owner.
 One of the more sensitive areas of biomedicine in terms of the importance of quality communication is access to communication in severe and incurable diseases, and particularly challenging opportunities for the clients to convey bad news, to recognize his emotional reactions, to listen actively, to include him in communication, to discuss the prognosis and the risk, assist in making a decision of encouraging its acceptance.
-But no less important is the public reaction to complaints about the profession, mostly critical observation, presentation and analysis of contemporary communicative knowledge and develop the skills or interpersonal communication, as well as communication in public and the media, and will acquire the knowledge and skills required for public relations.
-Students will be able to: analyze and compare various types of communication; correctly interpret the underlying concepts - intrapersonal, interpersonal, verbal, nonverbal, social and media communication; argue the importance of knowing the communication dynamics and challenges of communication in veterinary; to describe the role of verbal and non-verbal communication in everyday and business life and prepare to talk about giving diagnosis and therapy; analyze and interpret the verbal and non-verbal communication of their interlocutors; use the acquired knowledge about the relationship of interpersonal communication and communication in the business environment; to evaluate the quality of interpersonal communication;

-analyze and compare communication relationships in dialogue and persuasion in discussing the prognosis of treatment and risk communication;

-critically analyze and adopt the process of active listening in interpersonal diagnostic communication;

-to argue the reasons why it is necessary to know the communication dynamics in the everyday and business environment and how to use them in relation between veterinarian and owner of the client;
+But no less important is the public reaction to complaints about the profession, mostly in the media.
+Students will therefore be able to use the acquired communicative knowledge and develop the skills of critical observation, presentation and analysis of contemporary communication dynamics and models, particularly in interpersonal communication, as well as communication in public and the media, and will acquire the knowledge and skills required for public relations.
+Students will be able to: analyze and compare various types of communication; correctly interpret the underlying concepts - intrapersonal, interpersonal, verbal, nonverbal, social and media communication; argue the importance of knowing the communication dynamics and challenges of communication in veterinary; to describe the role of verbal and non-verbal communication in everyday and business life and prepare to talk abou giving diagnosis and therapy; analyze and interpret the verbal and non-verbal communication of their interlocutors; use the acquired knowledge about the relationship of interpersonal communication and communication in the business environment; to evaluate the quality of interpersonal communication; analyze and compare communication relationships in dialogue and persuasion in discussing the prognosis of treatment and risk communication; critically analyze and adopt the process of active listening in interpersonal diagnostic communication; to argue the reasons why it is necessary to know the communication dynamics in the everyday and business environment and how to use them in relation between veterinarian and owner of the client;